 - TVs that were not shipped using Enhanced Delivery.

 - New and fully functional computers and tablets (other than Fires and Kindles).

 Graded and original government packaged coins must also be delivered inside their original packaging.

 While most other things can theoretically be returned after you've opened them, you might get hit with penalties like restocking fees, and you'll almost certainly have to pay the return shipping if the item arrived in new condition.
 Third-party sellers may also have their own rules about what you can and can't open before starting a return.

-Note: If you ordered a TV using Enhanced Delivery, it just needs to still be in like-new condition.
+If you ordered a TV using Enhanced Delivery, it just needs to still be in like-new condition.

 Taking a picture of the product in the condition in which you received it is a great way to prove that it was in good condition before you sent it back, or that it was broken when it arrived.
 Amazon therefore requests that you photograph all sports and entertainment collectibles, collectible coins, and fine art items before returning them.

 You cannot return any jewelry, watches, fine art, or collectible coins that have been damaged or changed in any way since you received them.

-An item valued at $75 or more must be returned with a trackable shipping service if it was purchased from a third-party seller and/or falls under one of the following categories:
+An item valued at $35 or more must be returned with a trackable shipping service if it was purchased from a third-party seller and/or falls under one of the following categories:

-Items returned to third-party sellers must be insured during shipping if they:
+Returns must be insured during shipping if they: